 25%

-We weigh each hammock with all included hardware on calibrated scales and measure true packed dimensions.
+We compare published weights with all included hardware and true packed dimensions.
 We also account for whether suspension is included when calculating total system weight.

 Durability & Suspension